AlAuB/W4_P5/README.md

    ```

 ## How to save state of Fragment
-When changing orientation, to save the state of the fragment, we use setRetainInstance(true);
+When changing orientation, to save the state of the fragment, we use the fragment's setRetainInstance(true);

-In `Game.java`
+In the fragment `Game.java`
    ```java
     @Override
     public void onCreate(Bundle savedInstanceState) {